Ricky-Wilson/markov-rapgen/README.md

 You will be asked to input digits from a list.
 Separate each digit with spaces.

-Sentences will be written to the file specified by `DB_FILE`.
+Sentences will be written to the file specified by `FILE_OUT`.
 Sentences will also be printed to the screen.